gumgum/design-system/README.md

 Concrete is inspired by the modern design of GumGum’s Santa Monica office featuring white walls and exposed concrete.

-`Breaking Change: 2.0 has recently been released due to an upcoming deprecation of how scss calculates math.
-This breaking change requires using sass package and no longer supports node-sass.`
+`Breaking Changes: 2.0 has recently been released due to an upcoming deprecation of how scss calculates math.
+This breaking change requires using sass package and no longer supports node-sass.
+2.1.0 also contains breaking changes to remove deprecated components.
+See CHANGELOG.md for details.`

 <br>
 <br>